Improved Performance of Stochastic Gradients with Gaussian Smoothing: Explicitly Smoothing Neural Networks

 \end{thm}

+For a FFNN, this result says that a regularization term ($r_1$) is added to the loss and the original activation function are smoothed.
+For a CNN, the loss has regularization terms associated with the convolution ($r_2$) and dense ($r_1$) layers and each activation function is replaced by its smoothed version.
+Unless one is willing to spend computation time to estimate the smoothed activation function, it needs to be analytically computed.
+Due to its popularity and prevalence, we compute all necessary computations for ReLU (see Proposition~\ref{prop:results_from_mobahi}), but this can be done for other activation functions (e.g., see~\cite{mobahi2016training} Table 1).

-In order to apply Gaussian smoothing to a (convolutional) neural network, we explicitly calculate the optimization problems that smoothed FFNNs and CNNs satisfy.
-We do this (as done in \cite{mobahi2016training}), by first converting the constrained problems (\ref{eqn:constrained_ffnn}) and (\ref{eqn:constrained_cnn}) to their corresponding unconstrained problems.
+In order to prove Theorem~\ref{thm:smooth_ffnn} and apply Gaussian smoothing to a (convolutional) neural network, we explicitly calculate the optimization problems that smoothed FFNNs and CNNs satisfy.
+We do this (as done in \cite{mobahi2016training}), by first converting the constrained problems \eqref{eqn:constrained_ffnn} and \eqref{eqn:constrained_cnn} to their corresponding unconstrained problems.
 Then we smooth the unconstrained problems and convert them back into a constrained formulation.
-The proofs of these theorems can be found in the Supplemental Material Section~\ref{app:details_explicit_smoothing}.
+The proofs of these results can be found in Appendix~\ref{app:details_explicit_smoothing}.

+Although Theorem~\ref{thm:smooth_ffnn} provides the mathematical foundation for explicitly smoothed neural networks, translating this theory into code is not straightforward.
+We now explain how to implement Gaussian-smoothed neural networks in code.
+To begin, we separate the dense layer from its activation function and arrange them sequentially, meaning the dense layer appears without an activation function, followed by a separate activation layer.
+This approach prevents regularization terms from mixing the weights and inputs of a layer (from $r_1$ particularly) and instead applies regularization terms separately to the weights and inputs.
+We apply the same method to convolutional layers.
+Table~\ref{tab:summary_of_nnet_smoothing_names} shows the correspondence between the original layers and their smoothed counterparts, along with the associated regularization terms.
+Further explanation of this process, along with examples, can be found in Appendix~\ref{app:numerics}.